gemmaliang06/gemmaliang06.github.io/Directory/Midterm/Notes.md

 3. More information (enough to scroll down) on the Home Page
 4. Improve the Slideshow page
 5. Working contact page
+6. for the logo, have the opacity of two squares change as the mouse moves around the website
+    - with the top square mapping the x-axis and the bottom square mapping the y-axis